impa-jader/Lista-8/README.md

     comprei=[]
     lembro=[]
     for i in coisas:
-        if i in coisas:
+        if i not in lembro:
             comprei.append(i)
             if len(lembro)== memoria:
-                lembro[0].remuve
+                lembro.pop(0)
             lembro.append(i)
     return comprei

 print(compra_esquecida_compulsiva([1,1,2,3,3,4,5,4,2,1],3))#1,2,3,4,5,2,1